gwcbi/HPC/commandline.md

 Moves the file to a new directory.

 `cat`
 Concatenates files to standard output.
-Will print the contents of the file on the screen. `cat file1.txt file2.txt > newfile.txt` will concatenate 2 files into a third file.
+Prints the contents of the file on the screen. `cat file1.txt file2.txt > newfile.txt` will concatenate 2 files into a third file.

+`head -100 filename`
+Prints the first 100 lines of filename to the terminal.

+`tail -10 filename`
+Prints the last 10 lines of filename to the screen.

 `rm`
 This will remove or delete a file (be careful--cannot undo)